Thapelo-ST/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 <b>What is the advantage of using #!/usr/bin/env bash over #!/bin/bash</b>

 The advantage of using #!/usr/bin/env bash is that it allows you to avoid hardcoding the path to the Bash executable.
-Instead, it searches for the Bash interpreter in the user's environment, which is more flexible and portable.
+Instead, it searches for the Bash interpreter in the user's environment, which is more flexible and portable and also quicker.
 </prep>